ppy/osu-wiki/news/2023/2023-10-15-new-featured-artist-colbreakz.md

 **18** of those iconic songs are now part of [**ColBreakz**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/384)!

 Begin your mapping session with a bit of inspiration.
-Here's [ColBreakz & Vizzen - Remember](https://osu.ppy.sh/beatmapsets/2052201) mapped by [Hinsvar](https://osu.ppy.sh/users/1249323) showcasing how osu!(lazer) handles rate-changing mods, followed by a bunch of other song previews:
+Here's [ColBreakz & Vizzen - Remember](https://osu.ppy.sh/beatmapsets/2052201) mapped by ::Hinsvar::{ user-id=1249323 } showcasing how osu!(lazer) handles rate-changing mods, followed by a bunch of other song previews:

 <div align="center">
     <video width="95%" controls>